grazhopper/svndumptool/README.txt

 Merge
 -----

-Merges multiple dumpfiles into one.
-It does this by reading all dumpfiles at the same time and always adding the revision with the oldest revision date to the output dumpfile.
+Merges multiple dump files into one.
+It does this by reading all dump files at the same time and always adding the revision with the oldest revision date to the output dump file.
 Use 'svndumptool.py check -a -d dumpfile' to check that actions and dates in the merged file make sense.